wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 Note: Make sure to replace <user> and <secure_password> with your actual username and password

 #### Setup PVC to store prometheus data
-With this setup prometheus will use locally created PV and storage class to store data on `kubenode3`
+With this setup prometheus will use locally created PV and storage class to store data on `kubenode3` as default.

-The prometheus pod is pinned to kubenode3, so that when the pod get crashed, it will always schedules on `kubenode3` where PV is created.
-If you want to modify this values, please do so in the `storageSpec:` and `affinity:` section of the `prometheusSpec:` field, also change the values of `persistentvolume.yaml` file in templates.
+The prometheus pod is pinned to`kubenode3` as default, so that when the pod get crashed, it will always schedules on `kubenode3` where PV is created.
+If you want to modify this values, do the following:

+- update the PV specif values in the `values.yaml`
+- match the updated values specifically `nodeName` and `storageSize` in the `prometheusSpec:` field

-But to make it working there is a tiny manual task to do:
+**But to make it working there is a tiny manual task to do:**

 Create the volume mount path in the kubenode3 VM and provide necessary permissions for prometheus to access it.
 Here is how you do it.